You Are Here:

 Early in my orthopedics career, I faced a terrible choice.

 My patient was a man in his 20s who had his arm severed in an accident.
 We had the arm, but reattaching it would kill him from complications.
-In the end, I told his family – his hopeful, traumatized mother – we couldn't do that surgery.
+I had to tell his hopeful, traumatized mother that we could not help her son without harming him.

 We should not have those conversations and yet they happen far too often.
 Amputations are just one of the problems we should have already solved.
 So many more challenges await us.